 It’s actually such a simple dish that I frequently make it for weeknight dinners.

-What Exactly is a Tian?
+What is Vegetable Tian?

 Tian, a French word used throughout Provence, refers to both a shallow cooking vessel and the food cooked in it.